zeynepcagil/100-Days-of-Python/README.md

 ✅ Day 9 - Nesting, Lists and Dictionaries
 ✅ Day 10 - Functions with Outputs & Docstrings
 ✅ Day 11 - Blackjack Game
 ✅ Day 12 - Number Guessing Game
+✅ Day 13 - Learning Debugging
+✅ Day 14 - HigherLower Game

 For each day, the `main.py` file contains the code, and the `notes.md` file contains the notes.